hynek/build-and-inspect-python-package/README.md

       - uses: actions/checkout@v4
       - uses: hynek/build-and-inspect-python-package@v2
 ```

+If you’re using a VCS tag-based version extractor like [*setuptools-scm*] and need the built package to have the correct version, you must use the *actions/checkout* action with `fetch-depth: 0`, unless the latest commit _is_ the version tag.

 > [!CAUTION]
 > *build-and-inspect-python-package* uses [*actions/upload-artifact*](https://github.com/actions/upload-artifact) for storing the built artifacts that you can download with [*actions/download-artifact*](https://github.com/actions/download-artifact).